github/docs/content/developers/webhooks-and-events/webhooks/webhook-events-and-payloads.md

 Occurs when a pull request is added to a merge group.
 Once all required checks have completed successfully, the group will be merged by the protected branch's merge queue.

-{% data variables.product.prodname_actions %} workflows can be triggered by the `merge_group` event.
-For more information, see "[Events that trigger workflows](/actions/reference/events-that-trigger-workflows#merge_group)."

 ### Availability